 Volaris and Interjet have a few differences, but they are relatively minor.
-Viva Aerobus used a deceptive practice that caused me to vow never to use them – based on principal.
+Viva Aerobus used a deceptive practice I won’t use them based on principal.

-Pros: decent leg room (yes, leg room!); friendly service; free beer or soda and a small bag of chips – even on flights just 40 minutes long; a bathroom for women only (yay!! because boys are messy).
+Low prices; decent leg room (for me: I’m 5’4″); friendly service; free beer or soda and a small bag of chips – even on flights just 40 minutes long; a bathroom for women only (yay!! because boys are messy).

-Neutral points: just an okay website; constant effort during the booking process to get you to buy upgrades (but all airlines seem to do this now).
+Just an okay website; constant effort during the booking process to get you to buy upgrades (but all airlines do this now).

-Cons: tightening up of baggage rules are underway (they actually measure your ‘small’ cabin bags and medium bags like roll-on small suitcases cost extra)).
+Strict baggage rules (they do measure your ‘small’ cabin bags and medium bags like roll-on small suitcases cost extra).

-Pros: good leg room (the space stunned us compared to U.S. airlines) friendly service; easy-to-navigate website in English; good iPhone app.
+Decent leg room (compared to U.S. airlines) friendly service; easy-to-navigate website in English; great iPhone app.

-Neutral points: prices seem to be a tad higher than Interjet’s prices, but they are not prohibitive; constant effort during the booking process to get you to buy upgrades (but all airlines seem to do this now).
+Volaris was priced a tad higher than Interjet; constant effort during the booking process to get you to buy upgrades (but all airlines do this now).

-Cons: At least a dozen emails before flights asking you to upgrade your seat or buy travel insurance (some are in Spanish, but you can click to convert to English); no drinks or snacks on short flights, tightening up baggage rules are underway (they actually measure your ‘small’ cabin bags and medium bags like roll-on small suitcases cost extra).
+At least a dozen emails before flights asking you to upgrade your seat or buy travel insurance (some are in Spanish, but you can click to convert to English); no drinks or snacks on short flights; strict baggage rules (they measure your ‘small’ cabin bags and medium bags like roll-on small suitcases cost extra).